sri5hat/aptdetection/README.md

 ## Getting Started

-To get started with the frontend, take a look at `src/app/page.tsx`.
+To run the ExfilSense dashboard on your local machine, follow these steps:

+1.  **Install Dependencies:**
+    First, you need to install all the required Node.js packages listed in `package.json`.
+Open your terminal in the project's root directory and run:
+    ```bash
+    npm install
+    ```

+2.  **Run the Development Server:**
+    Once the dependencies are installed, you can start the Next.js development server.
+Run the following command:
+    ```bash
+    npm run dev
+    ```
+    This will start the application in development mode with Turbopack for faster performance.

+3.  **View the Dashboard:**
+    Open your web browser and navigate to [http://localhost:9002](http://localhost:9002).
 The application will start with a simulated data exfiltration scenario running.

 ## Integrating a Python Backend Agent